milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 ## The Solution
 RADAR provides a fast, searchable browser interface that replaces the PDF lookup entirely.
 Analysts type an area name, instantly see the verified coordinates, and copy them to clipboard with one click — formatted exactly as required by the flight planning system, ready to paste without modification.

-A built-in QC verification engine allows reviewers to paste coordinates directly from the flight planning system and receives an instant "Green Approved" or "Red Discrepancy" result, eliminating the need to repeat the manual PDF lookup for quality checking.
+A built-in QC verification engine allows reviewers to paste coordinates directly from the flight planning system and receive an instant "Green Approved" or "Red Discrepancy" result, eliminating the need to repeat the manual PDF lookup for quality checking.

 ---